Best Laptops for Mechanical Engineering Students

 • 512GB NVMe SSD with RGB backlit keyboard and Wi-Fi 6 connectivity

-Here’s the thing about gaming laptops: they often pack better hardware than similarly priced “business” laptops.
-The Lenovo Legion 5i Pro is a perfect example.
-You get an 8-core Intel i7-11800H, an RTX 3050 GPU, and a gorgeous 16″ QHD display at 165Hz.
-That display is larger than most laptops on this list, and the higher resolution means you can see finer details in your SolidWorks assemblies without zooming in constantly.
+Gaming laptops often pack better hardware than similarly priced “business” laptops.
+The Lenovo Legion 5i Pro proves the point.
+An 8-core Intel i7-11800H, an RTX 3050 GPU, and a gorgeous 16″ QHD display at 165Hz — that display is larger than most laptops on this list, and the higher resolution means finer detail in SolidWorks assemblies without constant zooming.
+The QHD panel at 2560×1600 shows technical drawings more clearly than a standard 1080p screen, which is worth noting for detail-heavy design work.

 • 16″ QHD display gives you more screen real estate for complex assemblies and drawings